 - 1 teaspoon vanilla

 - 24 ounces cream cheese

 - Preheat oven to 325° F

 - Grease the bottom of the springform pan with butter.
-Alternatively use a piece of parchment paper or use a spray oil.
+(Alternatively use a piece of parchment paper or use a spray oil).
 Place the nut mixture in the springform pan and press it evenly over the bottom and up the sides about 1 inch.
 Press it in firmly with your hands, knuckles or the bottom of a glass.
-Place in oven and bake for 15 minutes at 325° F
+Place in oven and bake for 15 minutes at 325° F.

 - Allow crust to cool if it is still hot.
 When cool, pour in filling and smooth out top with a spatula (don't tap down the pan).

 - Bake cheesecake for about 90 minutes, but check it after one hour as all ovens are slightly different.
 It should look set and golden brown but have a "jiggly" center.
-If you have a thermometer the temperature should be 160°.
-Gently remove pan from oven and set on top of stove to cool to room temperature.
+If you have a thermometer, many chefs will take it out at 145°.
+Standard practice for home cooks is 160° F. Just be sure not to overbake or it will crack.Gently remove pan from oven and set on top of stove or counter to cool to room temperature.
 This may take an hour.
-When at room temperature, cover with foil and place in refrigerator for 4 hours or overnight
+When at room temperature, cover with foil and place in refrigerator for 4 hours or overnight.

-- When ready to serve, remove cheesecake from the refrigerator and undo the springform pan so the sides come off.
+- When ready to serve, remove cheesecake from the refrigerator and gently undo the springform pan so the sides come off.
 Slice and serve with a dollop of whipped cream on top and enjoy!